willbpayne/relational_reprojection_platform/DesignPriorities.md

 * Add value trim step ("Below what value do you not care about observations?"
 Subset the data and plot)
 * Accept that the center might also carry value (null or not?)
   Add a question: should the center point have null value or a numeric value?
-* TIN/Delauney Triangles
+* TIN/Delauney Triangles and/or raster surface
 * Control contours at all (move out of GGplot into sp?)
 Do it all at the end?
 Smoothing functions with existing approach?
-  Eve to look into more seriously
+* SVG export
+* flannery's exponent support
+* custom value interpretation

 Long-term:
+* project polygons
+* proj4 integration (talk to hyperproj folks)
-* Add support for doing things with two values/centers at the same time
+* Add support for doing things with two values/centers at the same time (meh, maybe not?)
+* better: add support for changing center point
 * Port to JavaScript?
 * Add Universal Location Finder 3000 function (first look for lat/long, then look for polygons you can centroid, then look for location-esque string fields that you can geocode, in the order Census Block/Tract, ZIP, Town/City/etc., County, State, Country?)